animator/learn-python/README.md

 Python lists have a built-in `sort()` method which sorts the items in-place using `<` comparisons between items.

-The method also accepts 2 keyworded arguments:
+The method also accepts 2 key-worded arguments:
 - `key` is used to specify a function which is called on each list element prior to making the comparisons.
 - `reverse` is a boolean which specifies whether the list is to be sorted in descending order.